 The teenagers who come to Adventure Treks are kind, welcoming, eager to learn, and hail from all over the United States and world.
 We prescreen our students and get to know our families, so our groups are full of positive young adults that will work well with each other.
 Adventure Treks places a strong emphasis on group dynamics and creating a supportive social environment, and our students reflect that.
 Read more about our students here.

-Because we’ll be engaged in different outdoor activities throughout each trip, our students should be physically fit to succeed at Adventure Treks.
+Because we’ll be engaged in different outdoor activities throughout each trip, our students should be physically fit to attend Adventure Treks.
 We know physical fitness looks different for everyone, but it’s important to come prepared so that you and your fellow students can succeed.
 One student not coming prepared with physical fitness can negatively impact the entire group.

 In the months leading up to your trip, we recommend participating in physical activity at least a few times a week if you don’t already) to increase your stamina and endurance.
 This might be hiking, jogging or running, biking, playing soccer or basketball, or anything else that helps your cardiovascular fitness.
 It’s also a great idea to load your school backpack with textbooks, lace up your hiking boots, and hike around the neighborhood or on nearby trails a few times a week!

 Most of our students come to Adventure Treks not knowing anyone before their trip.
 You’ll begin to make friends as soon as you arrive at the airport (and our instructors will be there to help).
 By the time the trip is over, you won’t want to leave your new community!
 Most of our students remain friends long after their summer ends.